Frank John William Goldsmith: RMS Titanic

 When the ship struck the iceberg late in the evening of 14 April 1912, Frank Sr. woke Emily and Frank Jr. and, together with Theobald and Rush, they made their way to the forward end of the boat deck, where Collapsible C was being loaded.
 There was a ring of crewmen standing around it, letting only women and children pass through.
 Goldsmith wrote of the experience: "Mother and I then were permitted through the gateway, and the crewman in charge reached out to grasp the arm of Alfred Rush to pull him through because he must have felt that the young lad was not much older than me, and he was not very tall for his age, but Alfred had not been stalling.
 He jerked his arm out of the sailor's hand and with his head held high, said, and I quote, 'No!
 I'm staying here with the men.'
 At age 16, he died a hero."
-Theobold gave Emily his wedding ring, asking if she would give it to his wife if he did not survive.
-Goldsmith later recalled: "My dad reached down and patted me on the shoulder and said, 'So long, Frankie, I’ll see you later.'
-He didn’t and he may have known he wouldn’t."
+Theobald gave Emily his wedding ring, asking if she would give it to his wife if he did not survive.
+Goldsmith later recalled: "My dad reached down and patted me on the shoulder and said, 'So long, Frankie, I'll see you later.'
+He didn't and he may have known he wouldn't."
 Goldsmith Sr., Theobald, and Rush all died in the sinking; of the three, only Theobald's body was recovered.

 The young Goldsmith and his mother were rescued by the RMS Carpathia in Collapsible C. As the Carpathia headed to New York City, in order to get Frank's mind off the sinking, Mrs. Goldsmith entrusted him into the care of a surviving Titanic fireman, Samuel Collins.
 While Mrs. Goldsmith was busy sewing clothes from blankets for women and children who had left the ship in only nightclothes, Frank accompanied Collins down to visit Carpathia's stokers.
 They offered to make him an honorary seaman by having him drink a mixture of water, vinegar, and a whole raw egg.
 He proudly swallowed it in one go, and from then on, considered himself as a member of the ship's crew.
-Goldsmith remembered fireman Collins telling him, "Don’t cry, Frankie, your dad will probably be in New York before you are."
+Goldsmith remembered fireman Collins telling him, "Don't cry, Frankie, your dad will probably be in New York before you are."